Asbestos Air Monitoring Requirements

 You need two air samples in each room during work with glove bags or mini-containments.
 These air samples need to be collected within 10 feet of the glove bags or mini-containments.
 The analytical results of these air samples must be less than or equal to 0.01 f/cc or the alternative indoor air standard, if one has been established, before these areas can be reoccupied.
 In the event that the air samples collected during the glove bag or minicontainment operation are above 0.01 f/cc, a process of cleaning and resampling must be started in the area until the clearance standard is met.
 This is described in Minnesota Rules, part 4620.3592, subpart 5.
 Five clearance air samples must be taken inside of a mini-containment if the mini-containment cannot be collapsed using a high efficiency particulate air (HEPA) filtered vacuum.

-Air samples must be analyzed by phase contract microscopy by:
+Air samples must be analyzed by phase contrast microscopy by:

 - a laboratory that is accredited by the American Industrial Hygiene Association (AIHA); or

 - an analyst considered proficient by the AIHA's asbestos analyst registry program